zedatgithub12/yegna/README.md

 - Ensure code adheres to the project’s coding standards.
 - Write clear, concise, and descriptive commit messages.
 - Include tests for new features or bug fixes.
-- Actively participate in code reviews.
+- please create PR per feature, or before making big change to avoid code conflicts

 ---

 ## Deployment

-This project leverages **Vercel** for seamless deployment.
+This project leverages **Vercel** & **on premise servers** for seamless deployment.
 Ensure that the `dev`, `uat`, and `main` branches are correctly linked to their respective environments.

 ---

 By adhering to these guidelines, we can maintain a clean, efficient, and scalable codebase.
-Happy coding!